jlardani93/addressBook/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your desktop.
-* Navigate to the cloned directory in your terminal.
+* Navigate to the cloned directory in a terminal capable of running dotnet commands.
+* Run the command >dotnet add package Microsoft.AspNetCore.StaticFiles -v 1.1.3.
+* Run the command >dotnet restore.
-* Run the command dotnet run.
+* Run the command >dotnet run.
 * Navigate to localhost:5000 in your browser.

 ## Known Bugs